dpchamps/pixi-solid-jsx/readme.md

 ## Working with render layers

-`<render-layer>` mounts a Pixi `RenderLayer` alongside your display objects and automatically registers every descendant with that layer.
-The layer itself is inserted into the parent container, while the children remain regular siblings in the display list; they are simply marked as `renderLayerChildren` so Pixi sorts and composites them through the layer.
+`<render-layer>` mounts a PixiJS `RenderLayer` alongside your display objects and automatically registers every descendant with that layer.
+The layer itself is inserted into the parent container, while the children remain regular siblings in the display list; they are simply marked as `renderLayerChildren` so PixiJS sorts and composites them through the layer.
 This means you can freely mix layered and non-layered content inside the same container without losing control over draw order.

 - Any prop you pass to `<render-layer>` (such as `sortableChildren` or `zIndex`) updates the underlying layer immediately, and reactive props will resync as signals change.
 - Descendants inherit the layer recursively: nested containers, sprites, text nodes, and additional `render-layer` blocks all attach correctly, so complex hierarchies continue to render through the intended layer.
-- Conditional rendering, `For`/`Index` loops, and other Solid control flow work the same way—adding or removing nodes updates both the container’s display list and the layer’s child registry.
+- Conditional rendering, `For`/`Index` loops, and other SolidJS control flow work the same way—adding or removing nodes updates both the container's display list and the layer's child registry.
 - Removing the layer detaches the `RenderLayer` itself and clears the associated `renderLayerChildren`, leaving the rest of the scene untouched.

 ```tsx